tbela99/countdown/README.md

 ### Options:

+* countdown  - (*boolean*) if true the object will act as a countdown, if false it will act as a counter. default to true.
 * date  - (*mixed*) the date when the timer will be stopped. it can be a date object, a string representation of a date or time in ms.
 * frequency  - (*int*, optional) frequency between two updates.